Today is Workaholics Day, and if you are working today, this blog is for you.

 Several studies indicate that calcium plays a role in body weight reduction and fat metabolism, which means lowering cholesterol, especially LDL cholesterol.
 One key study found that increased calcium intake increased fat excretion by 350 calories per day3.
 Manganese-activated enzymes play a role in the metabolism of fats, carbohydrates, amino acids, and cholesterol.
 Their effect on body fat and body weight comes from their impact on the thyroid gland and regulation of blood sugar.
 Most consumers think of zinc for its role in supporting immune function, but zinc deficiency also tells the body to store excess fat.
 Zinc also helps regulate hormone function and allows insulin to regulate serum glucose and prevent the formation of excess glucose.

-In recent years, consumers and health care providers have developed a high level of interest in magnesium for its multiple benefits, including brain health, energy production, mood support, and more4.
-When people work a lot, it’s important that they be able to relax, and to fall asleep, and magnesium can help.
+In recent years, consumers and healthcare providers have developed a high level of interest in magnesium for its multiple benefits, including brain health, energy production, mood support, and more4.
+When people work a lot, it’s important that they be able to relax and fall asleep, and magnesium can help.
 It plays a role in stress reduction, reducing levels of the stress hormone cortisol5.
 It modulates glutamate uptake at the NMDA receptor, which regulates mood6.
 And it helps muscles relax, mitigating cramping and tension7.

 Those who don’t tolerate normal mineral supplements well don’t have to miss out on the benefits – chelated minerals can help solve that problem because they are bonded to an amino acid, which forms a protective shell around the mineral.
 Albion® Minerals are truly chelated and are well tolerated.